GunjanCB/WEB_APP/README.md

+Here's your README.md file in proper Markdown format.
+Copy and save it as README.md in your project folder.

 User Management Web App 🎯💻🚀
 Overview 🌟📌🔍
 This project is a PHP-based web application designed for user authentication, profile management, and CRUD operations.